Random06457/Z64Utils/README.md

 Currently, the only requirement is `.NET 5.0.5` (Not to be confused with `.NET Core` or `.NET Framework`).

-The general purpouse download link for `.NET` is [this](https://dotnet.microsoft.com/download), and the direct download is [here](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.202-windows-x64-installer).
+The general purpose download link for `.NET` is [this](https://dotnet.microsoft.com/download), and the direct download is [here](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.202-windows-x64-installer).

 ## Wine / Linux